dancsalo/dancsalo.github.io/_posts/2017-08-14-dimension.markdown

 <img src="/assets/dimension/tsne.png">
 </div>

-**Linear Discriminant Analysis** is related to PCA but is a supervised linear technique that generates components that maximize the between group variance and minimize the within group variance given by.
-If we apply it to the SVD image vectors, we get an AUC of *0.902*... not bad for a linear classifier!
+By tuning a threshold on the SVD vectors transformed by PCA, we can get an AUC of *0.902*... not bad for a linear classifier!

 ### Conclusion

-Dimensionality reduction techniques can simply some classification problems to the point that only a linear classifier is needed to get a decent AUC.
-They can also facilitate the exploration of class imbalanced datasets and the selection of the proper corrections.
-These techniques should be the first line of defense against any challenging classification task!
+Dimensionality reduction techniques can simply some binary classification problems to the point that only a linear classifier is needed to get a decent AUC, but for harder problems they can generate inputs to more complicated classifiers (i.e. neural networks and SVMs) that will improve the results.
+These techniques can also facilitate the exploration of class imbalanced datasets and the selection of the proper corrections.
+They should be the first line of defense against any challenging classification task!